openPMD/openPMD-standard/STANDARD.md

                    a Fortran code will appear transposed in C (or C-based applications such as Python)

-The following attributes must be stored with each scalar record and each component of a vector record:
+The following attributes must be stored with each `scalar record` and each *component* of a `vector record`:

   - `position`
     - type: 1-dimesional array of N *(float / REAL4)* where N is the number of